 Fate and Free Will

 The other characters in the novella also grapple with the tension between fate and free will.
 Candy chooses to invest his savings in George and Lennie's dream.
 Crooks chooses to isolate himself from the other ranch hands.
-Curley's wife chooses to flirt with the other men, seeking attention and connection.
+Now, curley's wife chooses to flirt with the other men, seeking attention and connection.
 These choices, though seemingly small, have significant consequences for their lives.

 FAQ About Themes in Of Mice and Men